thanasistrisp/Project-Emiris/exercise2/README.md

 ## 2.1.
 Main program `graphsearch`

-Remain in the root directory of the <code>exercise2/</code> and then run the following command:
+Stay in the root directory <code>exercise2/</code> and then run the following command:

 ```bash
 make